NWoolridge/NeuronBuild/README.md

 https://github.com/NWoolridge/NeuronBuild

-Watch a video on using this script: https://vimeo.com/207323665
+Watch a video on using this script: https://vimeo.com/207323665 **Note:** I will be adding a new video to go over the new features.

 The current working version is 1.8.
 (Note: Version 1.6 was experimental, and not fully functional.)